Section rings of $\mathbb{Q}$-divisors on minimal rational surfaces: Section Rings of Projective Space

-\ssec{Effective Divisors on Projective Space} In this subsection, we restrict attention to the case of effective fractional divisors $D \in \bq \otimes_\bz \di \bp^m$.
-We give an explicit presentation of the generalized canonical ring when $D$ is an effective divisor.
+\ssec{Effective Divisors on Projective Space} In this subsection, we restrict attention to the case of effective fractional divisors $D \in \di \bp^m \otimes_\bz \bq$.
+We give an explicit presentation of the section ring when $D$ is an effective divisor.

 \begin{convention} Let $\bp^m \cong \proj \bk[x_0, \ldots, x_m]$.
 Let $\vec{v} = (v_0, \ldots, v_m) \in \bz^{m + 1}$.
 Then write

 \end{convention}

 \begin{defn} For $\vec{v} \in \bz^n$, denote $\deg \vec{v} := \sum_{i = 0} ^n v_i$.
 For a given sequence of numbers $c_0, \ldots, c_r$, let